Magic Moments: Background

 In his 2003 book Burt Bacharach, Song by Song, Serene Dominic comments:

 Combined with the quizzical bassoon, the whistling and the ghastly white shadings of the Ray Charles Singers, these distant recollections must seem like occurrences on another planet to later generations.

 Chart performance

 The biggest hit version of the song was recorded by Perry Como and released by RCA Victor in December 1957, becoming a hit early in 1958.
 The record was produced by Joe Reisman.
-The peak position in the United States is hard to track precisely, due to the multiple charts used in Billboard magazine: On the Most Played by Disc Jockeys chart, it reached its highest peak of number four.
+The peak position in the United States is hard to track precisely, due to the multiple charts used in Billboard magazine: on the Most Played by Disc Jockeys chart, it reached its highest peak of number four.

-The song was also a 1958 hit in Italy, while in the United Kingdom it spent eight weeks at number one in the UK Singles Chart, becoming Como's biggest ever hit there.
+The song was also a 1958 hit in Italy, while in the United Kingdom it spent eight weeks at number one in the UK Singles Chart, becoming Como's biggest ever UK hit.

 In Canada, the song reached number 12 on the CHUM Charts, February 3, 1958, co-charting with Catch a Falling Star.